 Again, a very important part of your forecasting.

 Another obvious one, no doubt.
-But a metric that’s needed to calculate your bottom line in regards to the funnel.
+But a metric that’s needed to calculate your bottom line in regards to the sales funnel.

 Now that you’ve got all the metrics set up, the value of the pipeline starts to show.